luzianscherrer/defichain-compound/README.md

 npm -g install defichain-compound
 ```

+In case `npm` is not already available please see [Downloading and installing Node.js and npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm).

 ## Configuration

 The default config file is `~/.defichain-compound`.
 Using the `--conf` option a different location for the config file can be chosen.